DIY - Finishing Techniques

 photo source: gardco.com

-A cutter, scalpel or blade is used in the factory and the squares are no longer as neat.
-For the most accurate answer it is better to keep the squares as small as possible.
-The cutter should be very sharp so that the cut is as fine as possible and does not break the film.
+The factory uses a cutter, a scalpel or a blade, and the squares are no longer as neat.
+For the most accurate answer it's best to keep the squares as small as possible.
+The cutter needs to be very sharp so that the cut is as fine as possible, so as not to break the film.

 film adhesion